 - Set up your RTA to an “octave” mode similar to the number of bands on your EQ.
 Set the measuring speed to medium or slow.
 I personally prefer 1/3 octave (31 bands) mode but for those of you with fewer EQ bands, setting it to a smaller number of bands for the RTA display should help.

-- Set your equalizer to all-flat (all settings at zero), bass boost OFF, and any other sound enhancement disabled.
+- Set your equalizer to all-flat (all settings at zero) and any other sound enhancements disabled.

 - For systems using amplifiers, be sure you’re not using a bass boost for the subwoofers.